 - Use the filters at the top of your dashboard to set up your report:

-- Date range: choose from a list of default date ranges, or specify a custom time period for your report.
+- Date range: select from a list of default date ranges, or specify a custom time period for your report.

-- Frequency: choose whether the data is charted on a daily, weekly, or monthly basis.
+- Frequency: select whether the data is charted on a daily, weekly, or monthly basis.

 Please note: a week in the report starts on Sunday by default, when the date range consists of a week, or when the selected frequency is Weekly.

-- Page types: choose to report on your blog posts, landing pages, or website pages.
+- Page types: select your blog posts, landing pages, or website pages to report on.

 - Filter content: filter your content to analyze pages on a specific domain, or blog posts from a specific blog, author, or tag.